Rotherfield: Etymology

 The name Rotherfield is thought to derive from the Anglo-Saxon redrefeld meaning cattle lands, although it has been speculated that it may have originally been called or Hrytheranfelda meaning Hrother's field.
 On the south side of the hill on which the village of Rotherfield is built, the River Rother has its source.
-The main tributary of the River Adur in West Sussex has the same name, as does the river which runs through Rotherham, South Yorkshire.
+The main tributary of the River Arun in West Sussex has the same name, as does the river which runs through Rotherham, South Yorkshire.

 History

-There are written records of Rotherfield in the 8th century; it was also included in the Domesday Book of 1086 and in various other medieval documents.
+There are written records of Rotherfield in the 8th century; it was also in various other medieval documents and in the Domesday Book of 1086 as Reredfelle.
+The Anglo-Saxon (Old English) place-name Reredfelle translates to "cattle open land" or "pasture for horned cattle," which became Retherfeild by 1685, and eventually its modern placename Rotherfield.
+It was the location for the meeting of the hundred court and carrying out of sentences for the Hundred of Rotherfield.

 In Tudor times three of the inhabitants were burned at the stake for their religious beliefs.

 In the 18th century, the road through the village became part of the Turnpike Trust road between Tunbridge Wells and Lewes.
 Until 1880, when a new ecclesiastical parish was formed, Crowborough was also part of the parish; in 1905 the latter became a civil parish in its own right.